AfricanLeo/Know-Thy-Customer/README.md

 ![](/images/m3-elbow.png)
 ![](/images/m3-clusters.png)
+The resulting 3 clusters from the RFM analys confirms the results from method 2 that also eluded to 3 distinct groups of clients in the dataset.

 ![](/images/m3-hist.png)

-The resulting 3 clusters from the RFM analys confirms the results from method 2 that also eluded to 3 distinct groups of clients in the dataset.
-Again it should be stressed that this information should be tested against solid domain knowledge of the client base to get the most out of the segmentation exercise.
+Visualising the features of each group, we end up with three very similar groups when compared to method 2.
+The scrutiny of experienced marketers will be the deciding factor in which method would be the best to use.

 ### Comparing the 3 methods